Coronavirus Job Support Scheme – FAQs for employers

 Who pays what under the scheme?

-Our infographic provides an at-a-glance summary of how the general JSS will work.
-The idea is that employees working at least 33% of their usual hours can have their pay topped up.
+Our infographic provides an at-a-glance summary of how JSS Open will work.
+The idea is that employees working at least 20% of their usual hours can have their pay topped up.

 What about National Insurance Contributions and employer pension contributions?